ManmeetChadha9/robotframeworktestautomation/README.md

-The Python Keyword based Test Automation framework is a tool built using Python custom libraries and also uses the inbuilt python features.
+The Python Keyword based Test Automation framework is a tool built using Robotframework and Python custom libraries and uses the inbuilt python features.

 It uses:
 * Robot Framework libraries